Economy of the Middle East: Iran

 Iran has one of the largest economies in the Middle East.
 It is the world's 18th largest by PPP.
 Iran's major industries are largely state-owned.
 The nature of the Iranian state-owned enterprises has led to a degree of inefficiency.
 Iran ranks 69th out of 139 in Global Competitiveness Report.
 Iran has been able to subsidize inefficient industry with its large oil revenues, and maintain respectable growth rates.
 The nature of the state-driven economy has led to significant brain drain in recent years as educated Iranians seek opportunities abroad.
 Consequently, Iran has begun a privatization effort in order to stimulate trade in accordance with its ongoing five-year plan, and has also undertaken an ambitious economic reform plan.

-The chief advantage that Iran's capital market has in comparison with other regional markets is that there are 40 industries directly involved in it.
-Industries, including the automotive, telecommunications, agriculture, petrochemical, mining, steel, iron, copper, banking and insurance, financial mediation and others trade shares at the Tehran Stock Exchange, which makes Iran unique in the Middle East.
-Iran has a high potential to become one of the world's largest economies in the 21st century.
+An advantage that Iran's capital market has in comparison with other regional markets is that there are 40 industries directly involved in it.
+Industries, including the automotive, telecommunications, agriculture, petrochemical, mining, steel, iron, copper, banking and insurance, financial intermediation and others trade shares at the Tehran Stock Exchange, which makes Iran unique in the Middle East.
+The N-11 speculates Iran has a high potential to become one of the world's largest growing economies in the 21st century.

 In 2018 Gottfried Leibbrandt, chief executive of SWIFT, said in Belgium that some banks in Iran would be disconnected from this financial messaging service.
 On 13 November 2018 International Monetary Fund released a report and predicted that Iran's inflation rate would go as high as 40% by the end the year.

 According to the Statistical Center of Iran, Iran's annual inflation rate stood at 42.4% during the month December 21, 2021 to January 20, 2022.
 Prices continued to rise for housing & utilities (28.5% vs 27.9 in January); transport (36.1% vs 35.3%); communication (3.8% vs 2.3%); and tobacco (35.0% vs 33.3%).